I don’t like being raped

 Know how many times anyone pointed out that it was rape?

 That marriage, by the way, didn’t work out.

-I have spent a lot of time in my life chatting sex and poop and bodily functions with others.
-And from that vantage point I am here to tell you that I am surrounded by people whose lives are just like mine has been; saturated with sex that isn’t consensual.
-People who have developed with a clear and complete, respectful value of consent are the rarity of my experience, not the norm, and those people have usually had to work very hard at unlearning what is considered normal.
+I have spent a lot of time in my privilege bubble life chatting sex and poop and bodily functions with others, generally in places like San Francisco and Seattle.
+From that vantage point I am here to tell you that I am literally fucking surrounded by people whose lives are just like mine has been; saturated with sex that isn’t consensual.

 And sex that isn’t consensual is rape.